WMEE

 WMEE (97.3 FM) is a radio station broadcasting a hot adult contemporary format.
 The station serves the Fort Wayne, Indiana area.
 The station is currently owned by Federated Media.

 History

 The WMEE calls originated in 1971 at 1380 kHz on the AM dial as a Top 40 outlet before switching to 97.3 FM in 1979.
-97.3 FM had previously programmed beautiful music as WMEF (and originally as WKJG-FM).
-The station has legendary and iconic nicknames and monikers throughout the years includes "The New Magic 97 FM, WMEE" (the first nickname and moniker used when WMEE moved from AM to FM in 1979), "The All New, All Hit 97 FM, WMEE", "Power 97 FM, WMEE", "Mix 97 FM, WMEE", and currently "97.3 WMEE".
+The 97.3 FM frequency had previously programmed beautiful music as WMEF (and originally as WKJG-FM).
+The station originally used legendary and iconic nicknames and monikers throughout the years, including "The New Magic 97 FM, WMEE" (the first branding and moniker used when WMEE moved from AM to FM on September 21, 1979), "The All New, All Hit 97 FM, WMEE", "Power 97 FM, WMEE", "Mix 97 FM, WMEE", and currently "97.3 WMEE".
+From September 1979 until September 1994, WMEE-FM was Fort Wayne's longtime CHR leader and originally had an effective radiated power of 48,000 watts.
+In September 1994, WMEE dropped its CHR format and flipped to its current hot adult contemporary format.